For Patients

 Introducing Cures Gateway: Your Gateway to Personal Health Data

 Welcome to the future of managing your health information!
 Rochester RHIO is excited to introduce the Cures Gateway, a revolutionary self-service tool designed with you in mind.
-Developed in partnership with Invitae/Ciitizen, this tool empowers you to access your medical records easiy and securely from RHIO participating data sources, putting you in control of your healthcare journey.
+This tool empowers you to access your medical records easiy and securely from RHIO participating data sources, putting you in control of your healthcare journey.

 A Look Back and Ahead: The Evolution of Cures Gateway

-In 2023, Rochester RHIO partnered with Invitae/Ciitizen to introduce the Cures Gateway, aligning with NIST identify proofing standards.
+Rochester RHIO partnered with Selfii to introduce the Cures Gateway, aligning with NIST identify proofing standards.
 This direct access app allows patients to seamlessly access their Electronic Health Information (EHI) records and share them as needed.

 Why is Cures Gateway Important?